weiserlab/ambuj/position.md

 **Visiting students:** These positions are for scholars who are enrolled in an university to visit us for internships.
 Typical stipend ranges from 1800 SGD to 2200 SGD.

 ----

+## Where are we located

+We are located at the Systems and Networking lab in the new [computer science building Computing 3(COM3)](https://com3.comp.nus.edu.sg/).

 ## National University of Singapore

 The National University of Singapore is consistently ranked among the top universities in the world, with its computer science department being particularly well-regarded.
 However, it is important to approach rankings with a high degree of skepticism and to make a reasoned assessment of the best choice for your career.
 It is important to consider factors beyond just rankings when making decisions about your education and career.